 By MARCOS ALEMAN, Associated Press

-His father, Jose Ricardo Orellana, 65, who owns a store and flour mill in the seaside Salvadoran town, has said his son first went to sea at age 14.
-"The sea was his thing," Orellana said last week after learning of Alvarenga's story.
+His father, Jose Ricardo Orellana, 65, who owns a store and flour mill in the seaside Salvadoran town of Garita Palmera, described a strong, stocky young man who went to sea at age 14.
+"The sea was his thing," Orellana said.